italian dessert recipes

 Looking for a different garnish?

 Try a lemon peel.
 But you won't get the color like you do from the cherry.
-If you want the drink a little brighter looking add some cherry juice!
+AND if you want the drink a little brighter add some cherry juice!

 Back to the top of the Manhattan drink recipe recipe.